leathrum/mathjax-ext-contrib/README.md

 ### Notes for MathJax version 2.0

 All extensions have been tested with MathJax version 2.0 on the CDN.
-This did require a minor bug fixes in the `forminput` and `forloop` extensions (the corrections do not affect function in MathJax version 1.1).
+This did require minor bug fixes in the `forminput` and `forloop` extensions (the corrections do not affect function in MathJax version 1.1).

 # For Extension Developers